Huchuy Qosqo Trek to Machu Picchu (2N/3D)

 Whether opting for a hike or a bus ride (optional at $12.00), we’ll enter the concealed Royal Citadel of the Incas.

-two-hour guided tour will lead us through this ancient city, exploring temples, terraces, palaces, priest’s houses, the sundial, the industrial sector, and farming fields.
+A two-hour guided tour will lead us through this ancient city, exploring temples, terraces, palaces, priest’s houses, the sundial, the industrial sector, and farming fields.
 Marvel at the ingenious engineering of the Incas, a mystery that still partially eludes us today.

 Despite lacking modern tools, steel, or iron, the inhabitants organized this community sustainably on a mountainside, channeling water through canals.
 Initially overgrown and in disrepair when shown to Hiram Bingham, it has been meticulously cleaned, restored, and is now globally cherished and protected.